SarthakKeshari/Java-Questions-and-Solutions/CONTRIBUTING.md

   Step d) Fill a short description form <br>
   Step e) Press Submit New Issue button <br>

+  ### NOTE - Adding question and/or solution of any ongoing live challenges may lead to permanent ban from repository

 <br>
 In general, we follow the "fork-and-pull" Git workflow.